Aqqubirru/wms_fullstackgudang/README.md

 - 💻 Dashboard with Location, items, warning stock, export to excel, and more features
 - 📦 Inventory management (CRUD)
 - 📍 Location control
-- 🔄 Transaction management (approve/request)
+- 🔄 Transaction management (approve/request, display user, more)
 - 🧑‍💼 User management (active/nonactive, hash passwords, and more)

 ---